 The Salve for People Who Are Afraid of the Dentist

 The stress or anxiety that you feel about a dental visit is legitimate, and it is not to be ignored.
 At your Johns Creek dentist, sedation dentistry makes it possible for even the most fearful patient to get the oral health care they need.

 Many people mistakenly believe that sedation dentistry is only for patients undergoing major dental procedures.
 That is not the case.
 If you are in overall good health, sedation can be an option for any dental work, even just a routine cleaning.
 The most important thing is to get your feet in the door.

 There is hope for your smile.
 Gum disease can be reversed.
 Receding gums can be repaired.
 Lost teeth can be replaced.
 Dark teeth can be whitened.
 Crooked teeth can be aligned.
 And you can “sleep” through it all.
-Visit our team of gentle dental professionals at Family & Cosmetic Dental Care in Johns Creek.
+Visit our team of gentle dental professionals at Hello Family Dental in Johns Creek.
 Dr. Patel is trained and licensed to administer oral conscious sedation through a pill taken orally or through laughing gas.
 Contact us to talk about your fears and what can be done to ease your anxiety.